jatkin-wasti/python_functions/README.md

     result = num + 2
     return result
 ```
+- This example adds 2 to the number passed to it
+- Return allows you to easily use the result of the function outside of it
+- When you reach a return statement, it will end the execution of the function
 - A function definition should be followed by 2 blank lines
 - For a function to run you have to call it
 ```